-THE BOARD OF DIRECTORS AND SHAREHOLDERS SUMMIT BANCSHARES, INC.
+THE BOARD OF DIRECTORS AND SHAREHOLDERS OF SUMMIT BANCSHARES, INC.

-We have audited the accompanying consolidated financial statements of Summit Bancshares, Inc. (a California corporation) and subsidiary, which are comprised of the consolidated statements of financial position as of December 31, 2016 and 2015, and the related consolidated statements of income, changes in shareholders' equity and cash flows for each of the years in the three-year period ended December 31, 2016, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of Summit Bancshares Inc. and Subsidiary (the "Company"), which are comprised of the consolidated statements of financial position as of December 31, 2017 and 2016, and the related consolidated statements of income, changes in shareholders' equity and cash flows for each of the years in the three-year period ended December 31, 2017, and the related notes to the financial statements.